Sound Transit 3: Funding

 Sound Transit 3 would cost a total of $53.845 billion in 2041 dollars, using $27.7 billion in new local taxes raised during the 25-year construction phase.
 The new taxes would consist of a 0.5 percent sales tax, a 0.8 percent motor vehicle excise tax, and a property tax of 25 cents per $1,000 in assessed value.
 While the sales tax and motor vehicle excise tax were used in previous transit expansions, the property tax was added to create a "more progressive revenue source".
 Other funding sources include an estimated $4.7 billion in federal grants, surplus revenues from Sound Move and Sound Transit 2, bond proceeds, farebox recovery, and interest earnings.
 Sound Transit estimates that the plan would cost the average adult in the district approximately $169 more annually.

 A portion of the plan would be funded through $11 billion in bonds, which would need repayment before taxes could be repealed.
-Estimates for full repayment and repeal range from 2048 to 2068, based on financial models from Sound Transit.
+Estimates for full repayment and repeal ranged from 2048 to 2068, based on financial models from Sound Transit.
+In 2025, the state legislature passed a new law that allows Sound Transit to issue 75-year bonds, which would be needed under updated financial forecasts.
+Under the ST3 program, Sound Transit is expected to reach its state-imposed debt limit in the 2040s.